campg2j003/md2html/readme.md

 `md2html [-q] [-t title] [-c] [-l toc_location] infile outfile`

-The input and output use utf-8 encoding.
+The input file is read with utf-8 encoding.
+A utf-8 BOM in the input file will be skipped.
+The output file is written as utf-8 and never contains a BOM.
 The options are:

 - `-t`: text placed in the `<title>` element of the HTML page.
 - `-c`: produce a table of contents.